slsa-framework/slsa/docs/spec/draft/verifying-source.md

 Require a squash merge strategy for the protected branch.

-To guarantee that only commits representing reviewed diffs are cloned, the SCP MUST rebase (or "squash") the reviewed diff into a single new commit (the "squashed" commit) that has only a single parent (the revision previously pointed-to by the protected branch).
+To guarantee that only commits representing reviewed diffs are cloned, the SCS MUST rebase (or "squash") the reviewed diff into a single new commit (the "squashed" commit) that has only a single parent (the revision previously pointed-to by the protected branch).
 This is different than a standard merge commit strategy which would cause all the user-contributed commits to become reachable from the protected branch via the second parent.

 It is not acceptable to replay the sequence of commits from the topic branch onto the protected branch.